dougUCN/LANE-server/README.md

 ### 4. Running the server

-In the project directory, with venv enabled, run the following command to start the server:
+In the LANE-server directory, with venv enabled, run the following command to start the server:

 ```
 daphne LANE_server.asgi:application